corrode/corrode.github.io/content/blog/named-arguments-at-home/index.md

 series = "Idiomatic Rust"
 +++

-Steve Klabnik recently wrote [“Arguing about arguments”](https://steveklabnik.com/writing/arguing-about-arguments/), about named parameters, optional arguments, default arguments, function overloading, and why most of that design space has historically made him nervous in Rust.
+Steve Klabnik recently wrote [“Arguing about arguments”](https://steveklabnik.com/writing/arguing-about-arguments/), about named arguments, optional arguments, default arguments, function overloading, and why most of that design space has historically made him nervous in Rust.
 It's a wonderful read, and I recommend it.

 I agree with Steve.
 In fact, I think I agree slightly more strongly than Steve does. :)

-Steve has warmed to named parameters, but I think we can get most of what we want without adding language features.
+Steve has warmed to named arguments, but I think we can get most of what we want without adding language features.
 Instead, we can lean into what Rust already provides.
-That goes for named parameters, defaults, function overloading, and, regrettably or otherwise, variadic arguments.
+That goes for named arguments, defaults, function overloading, and, regrettably or otherwise, variadic arguments.

 None of these substitutes is *quite* the feature you get in Python, Ruby, C++, or Kotlin.
 But that’s the point.
 You get most of the ergonomics without adding magic to function calls.

 The recurring pattern is that Rust takes something another language puts into **function-call semantics** and represents it with a **familiar piece of the type system** instead.
 I think that’s often the better trade.

-## Named parameters at home
+## Named arguments at home

 Steve uses this example from the `image` crate: